Holajuwon/EnyeChallenge/README.md

 ## Challenge - Intermediate

 1. Refactor your code to use [Redux with Hooks](https://react-redux.js.org/next/api/hooks) to manage the state of your application.
-   a.
-If you are unfamiliar with either redux or hooks, take the time to review the resources below.
+- If you are unfamiliar with either redux or hooks, take the time to review the resources below.

 ## Requirements